A belated Merry Christmas to you! I hope it was everything you hoped for and more.

 we are spiritual beings having a human experience.

-The image is scratched, folded and faded but memorialized.
-I wanted to share this version on Instagram but knew that the tags of #trailrunning, #Arastradero, and #seenonmy run were not exactly truth in advertising.
+The image is scratched, folded, and faded but memorialized.
+I wanted to share this version on Instagram but knew that the tags #trailrunning, #Arastradero, and #seenonmy run were not exactly true advertising.
 The latter image would more likely appeal to a different audience and one not so neatly categorized as “trail runners” and “nature lovers”.

 I realized that the author of this quote, Pierre Teilhard de Chardin, might be on to a way of explaining the difference between photographing for what we see and photographing for what we feel.
 A quick tour of Wikipedia taught me that Pierre was no slouch.
 He was a French Jesuit with an intellectual c.v. full of scientific firsts.

 “We are not human beings having a spiritual experience, we are spiritual beings having a human experience.”
 Pierre Teilhard de Chardin

 So what was he going on about?
 Essentially, he believed that the ordinary secular work that we do, like photographing, blogging, and working, has lasting value and is part of the “divine milieu”.
 He wrote The Divine Milieu to unpack this concept.
 While he finished the book in 1929, he was not allowed (by the Catholic church) to publish it, and indeed it wouldn’t be published until 1957, after his death.